What is a Conclusion?

 So far, we’ve discussed some conclusion writing strategies by discussing things a good conclusion should do.
 Now, it’s time to look at some of the things a conclusion shouldn’t do.

 The following list contains some of the most common mistakes students must avoid making in their conclusions.
-This list can be used to help students troubleshoot their conclusions when they get stuck or run into problems.
+This list can help students troubleshoot their conclusions when they get stuck or run into problems.

 1. Uses a Vague Thesis Statement

 If the student struggles to make a powerful impact in their conclusion, it may be because their thesis statement is too vague.

 If this is the case, they messed up long ago.